lubeda/EspHoMaTriXv2/README.md

 The font needs to be readable on a matrix display.
 I use a font with 6 pixels height and one with 8 Pixel height.
 The 6px font is my default on all screens, with a progress bar or the day of week lower line.

-Some people use a "normal" font from Trip5 and another for Cyrillic, Korean or Hebrew letters.
-For the RTL based users take a look at [bidi](https://github.com/idodov/bidi) from @iodov to enhance the readability.
+Some people use a “normal” font from Trip5 and another for Cyrillic, Korean or Hebrew letters.
+For the RTL based users, take a look at [bidi](https://github.com/idodov/bidi) from @iodov to enhance the readability.

 @dbuezas has also contributed tow optimized fonts with umlauts for this kind of display `mateine.ttf` and `mateineThin.ttf` see [here](https://github.com/lubeda/EspHoMaTriXv2/issues/63).